mikelmaron/atlas-nethope-workshop/README.md

 - Create & publish a new style in Studio from a template
 - Add a new layer with a custom tileset source to a style in Studio
-- Build two different custom visualizations in Kepler from a single CSV dataset
+- Build two different custom visualizations in Kepler

 ### Prerequisites